Rally Monkey

 The Rally Monkey is the unofficial mascot for the Los Angeles Angels Major League Baseball team.

 Introduction

 The character debuted on June 6, 2000, when the Angels were trailing the San Francisco Giants 5–4 in the bottom of the ninth inning.
-Two video board operators, Dean Fraulino and Jaysen Humes, took a clip of a monkey jumping around from the 1994 Jim Carrey movie comedy Ace Ventura: Pet Detective, and superimposed the words "RALLY MONKEY!" on top of it.
+Two video board operators, Dean Fraulino and Jaysen Humes, took a clip of a monkey jumping around from the 1994 comedy movie Ace Ventura: Pet Detective, and superimposed the words "RALLY MONKEY!" on top of it.
 The Angels scored two runs and won the game.

 Growing popularity

 The video clip proved to be so popular that the team hired Katie, a white-haired capuchin monkey who previously appeared as Marcel in the television sitcom Friends, to star in original clips for later games.
 When seen, she bounces to the House of Pain song "Jump Around" and sometimes holds a sign proclaiming that it is "RALLY TIME!"

 The rally monkey came to national and world-wide attention during the Angels' appearance in the 2002 World Series, again against the San Francisco Giants.
 In the sixth game, the Angels were playing at home, but were trailing the series 3-2 and facing elimination.
 They were down 5-0 as the game entered the bottom of the seventh inning.
 Amid fervid rally-monkey themed fan support, the Angels proceeded to score six unanswered runs over the next two innings, winning the game and turning the momentum of the series for good (they went on to clinch the championship in game 7).

 In 2009, the Angels once again reached the post-season, sparking a renewal of the rally monkey's popularity.